 Short: The planets move west to east most of the time, but sometimes they switch directions and go east to west.
 When they’re moving backward, we’re in retrograde.

 Medium: All of the planets in our solar system (the Milky Way FYI) move from west to east, but every once in a while they move east to west.
-When this happens it’s called retrograde motion (retrograde means “to move backward”), and they always eventually return to their normal state of orbiting west to east.
+When this happens it’s called retrograde motion (retrograde means “to move backward”).
+They always eventually return to their normal state of orbiting west to east.
 But plot twist: they’re not actually changing direction.
 It’s just a giant optical illusion that makes it look like they are.

 Long-ish: Our solar system is a heliocentric system, meaning all of the planets orbit around the sun.
 The planets move from the west to the east (this is called prograde motion) but sometimes the planets go into retrograde motion, which is when they appear to move from east to west.
 This tricky illusion happens because all of the planets (including Earth) move at different speeds.
 Similar to the sensation you get when you’re standing at a train station and the train goes rushing by – are you moving or is the train?
 Another example: next time you’re driving and the stoplight turns green, notice how you and the car next to you start in the same position (like our planets) but if you speed up and pass them they seem to be moving backward, even though they’re still moving forward.